Corneal Abrasions: How To Treat a Scratched Eye

 As a precaution, even superficial abrasions sometimes are treated with antibiotic eye drops to prevent infection during healing.
-Superficial corneal abrasions tend to heal quickly, usually within two or three days.
+Superficial corneal abrasions tend to heal quickly — usually within two or three days.

 Some corneal abrasions may require an antibiotic ointment that stays on the eye longer, a steroid to decrease inflammation, and something to relieve pain and light sensitivity.
 Large, deep corneal abrasions take longer to heal and can cause a permanent scar that might affect vision.

 In some cases, scratched corneas are treated with what's known as a bandage contact lens.
 When used with prescription eye drops, these special lenses provide pain relief and sometimes can speed healing.

 Typically, regular contact lenses should not be worn over a corneal abrasion because of increased risk of an infection developing under the lens.
 Your eye doctor will tell you when it's safe to resume wearing your contacts following a scratched cornea.

 Depending on the treatment and severity of the injury, your eye doctor may schedule a follow-up exam as soon as 24 hours after initial treatment.

 When treated right away, most corneal abrasions heal quickly with no permanent vision loss.
 But some deeper abrasions that occur in the center of the cornea (directly in front of the pupil) can leave a scar and result in a loss of visual acuity.

-If left untreated, some deep corneal abrasions can lead to a corneal ulcer that can cause severe vision loss.
+If left untreated, some deep corneal abrasions may cause a corneal ulcer that can result in severe vision loss.
 Abrasions caused by organic matter, in particular, can increase the risk of corneal ulceration.